-If ever there was a 16 year old who needed a car, it was me.
+If ever there were a 16 year old who needed a car, it was me.
 I was taking 12 hours of college classes and working 30 hours per week, with half of those hours in a town 25 miles away.
-If you’re wondering why I wasn’t in high school, it is because I dropped out at 15 after watching gang bangers pull pistols on each other in the hall, three girls being raped in quick succession by said gang bangers, and finally a gang banger in my study hall looked at me and saying in full voice within eight feet of the teacher, “Girl, you uptight.
+If you’re wondering why I wasn’t in high school, it is because I dropped out at 15 after watching gang bangers pull pistols on each other in the hall, three girls being raped in quick succession by said gang bangers, and finally a gang banger in my study hall looked at me and saying in full voice within eight feet of the teacher, “B****, you uptight.
 You need a good f***.”
-Given those events coupled with the fact that I hadn’t actually learned anything in years, I determined that Leavenworth High School would no longer be burdened with my presence.
+Given those events coupled with the fact that I hadn’t actually learned anything in school in years, I determined that Leavenworth High School would no longer be burdened with my presence.
 So yes, even as a tender child, I had balls like church bells and was a fearless, aggressive decision-maker.
 Deo gratias.

 Anyway, my father bought a 1978 Chrysler Cordoba for my use in February of 1993 for $1300.
 And, like all of us poor things produced in the United States in the late 1970s, it was a real piece of crap.
 It had the 400 cubic inch V-8 with a 4-barrel carburetor.
 Oh, the carburetor.
 It had a dead spot in it such that it wouldn’t idle and upon acceleration from a stop would give you just enough power to get you exactly in the middle of the intersection or sitting perfectly astride the train tracks before coughing and dying.
 I’m pretty sure I pushed that car farther than I actually drove it.
 As a remedy, we installed a manual choke, but the car was so physically huge and the choke knob was so far under the dash that I literally had to duck my head completely under the dash to reach the choke.
-Thus, many an old lady was horrified by the yellow Chrysler next to them at a stoplight with huge truck tires on the rear, being powerbraked to 3000 RPM (no joke) with no visible driver.
+Thus, many an old lady were horrified by the yellow Chrysler next to them at a stoplight with huge truck tires on the rear, being powerbraked to 3000 RPM (no joke) with no visible driver.
 That car built character.

 My favorite car that I have owned was a black 2002 Pontiac SLP Firehawk convertible.
 That was a running beast with a suspension that would squat into turns like a Maserati.
 The Firehawk package came with a freer-flowing exhaust that produced one of the most satisfying sounds on the planet.
 I. MISS.
 THAT.
 CAR.
-I sold it in 2005 to help finance the start-up of Barnhardt Capital Management.
+I sold it in ARSH 2005 to help finance the start-up of Barnhardt Capital Management.

 Here are pictures of roughly what these two cars of mine looked like, although these are not MY cars, just pictures off the internet of similar cars.